Omega-3 Intake Needs

 "Eat more flax" and "take fish oil" aren’t interchangeable for carriers of the low-conversion variant pattern.
 Knowing where conversion sits changes whether plant omega-3 sources cover the need or whether direct EPA/DHA is the only way to actually move tissue levels.

 Omega-3 Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →